Analytic thermal bootstrap meets holography: Black brane background

 \subsection{Bulk interpretation through Witten diagrams}

 We now discuss an interpretation of our bootstrap results in terms of Witten diagrams.
-In particular, we show a one-to-one correspondence between our expansion in GFF correlators and an expansion of the action around the thermal AdS background for the case of the Schwarzschild black brane.
+In particular, we show a one-to-one correspondence between our expansion in GFF correlators (regularized to their derivatives, in the case of higher multi-stress tensors contributions) and an expansion of the action around the thermal AdS background for the case of the AdS-Schwarzschild black brane.

 \paragraph{Perturbative expansion around thermal AdS.} Inspired by the form of our correlators, we perform an expansion of the action around thermal AdS.
 We define the expansion parameter

 with $\ell$ the AdS radius, which we keep explicit to allow dimensional analysis.
 For small $\veps$, the black brane metric can be expanded in powers of $\veps^d$ around the thermal AdS metric as follows:\footnote{Note that $h^{(d)}$ is traceless.}